rbwatson/GoBabyGo/docs/pages/cars-maserati-task04.md

 1. Remove the plastic bag from the car's dashboard and locate the connectors that hold the dashboard to the car body (indicated by the arrow in this photo). <br />![Dashboard connectors]({{ site.baseurl }}/assets/images/maserati-task04-001.jpg)
 2. **DO NOT PULL ON THE WIRES** to separate the connector shells.
 Apply tension only to the connector shells.<br />![Dashboard connectors - close up]({{ site.baseurl }}/assets/images/maserati-task04-002.jpg)
 3. One at a time, disconnect each of the connectors that attach the dashboard to car body.
 Note that each connector has a different locking tab that must be pressed to separate the connector shells.
-	a.
-The black connector:
+	A.  The black connector:
 		1. Locate the tab shown in the photo and press the tab in the direction indicated by the arrow.<br />![Black dashboard connector - close up]({{ site.baseurl }}/assets/images/maserati-task04-003.jpg)
 		2. Pull the two connector shells apart.
-	b.
-The white connector with six wires on each side:
+	B.  The white connector with six wires on each side:
 		1. Locate the tab and press it as shown in the photo. <br />![White 2x3 dashboard connector - close up]({{ site.baseurl }}/assets/images/maserati-task04-004.jpg)
 		2. Pull on the connector shells to pull the two connector shells apart.
-	c.
-The white connector with three wires on each side:
+	C.  The white connector with three wires on each side:
 		1. Locate the tab and press it as shown in the photo. <br />![White 2x3 dashboard connector - close up]({{ site.baseurl }}/assets/images/maserati-task04-005.jpg)
 		2. Pull on the connector shells to pull the two connector shells apart.
 4. Remove the dashboard and set it aside in a safe place.